shashankchandrasekaran/PES_Assignment_5/README.md

     ISHAInput(&ctx, key, key_len);
     ISHAResult(&ctx, keypad);

-   - 2 structures were created to store the states when ipad and keypad were passed in ISHAInput function
+   - 2 structures were created to store the states when ipad and opad were passed in ISHAInput function
    - Flag is checked for 1 so that keypad,ipad and opad is calculated only once in the entire program as key is not changing
    - The states of the 2 structures are equated to ctx before passing ctx to ISHAInput